dailyprompt

 • The Toymaker

+A short story about changing perceptions.
 A man makes wooden toys.
 Every day he goes to his workshop, to lovingly craft and fashion his beautiful toys.
-He carefully displays them in his shop window, but no one ever buys them.
-Children say they don’t want wooden… Continue reading
+He carefully displays them in his shop window, but no one ever buys them.… Continue reading

 The Toymaker